godotengine/godot-git-plugin/README.md

 ### Required Tools

+- Full copy of the source code.
+Remember to use `git clone --recursive`.
 - [SCons](https://scons.org/pages/download.html) (v3.0.1+)
 - C++17 and C90 compilers detectable by SCons and present in `PATH`.
 - Platforms Specific Setup